Acklington

 Acklington is a small village in Northumberland, England.
 It is situated to the south-west of Amble, inland from the North Sea coast.
 It is served by Acklington railway station.
-The name is Anglo-Saxon Old English 'farmstead of Eadlac's people'.
+The name is Anglo-Saxon Old English meaning 'farmstead of Eadlac's people'.

 Acklington won the title of Northumberland Village of the Year in 2007.
 It has a parish church, St John the Divine, and a Church of England primary school.

-To the north of Acklington is Morwick Hall a Grade II listed Georgian house.
+To the north of Acklington is Morwick Hall, a Grade II listed Georgian house.
 It was built by the Grey family of Howick; in the 1850s it was owned by William Linskill, a former High Sheriff of Northumberland.

 A World War II FW3/22 pillbox is located near the B6345.

 A dam was constructed on the River Coquet in 1776, causing problems for the river's salmon population.
 Many years later, the eccentric naturalist Frank Buckland erected a sign directing the salmon to another stream.

-Economy
+Acklington Air Station

-Acklington is the home of two prisons: HMP Acklington houses adults, while HMPYOI Castington houses young offenders.
-The prisons are built on the site of RAF Acklington, a former airfield which opened during World War II.
-The RAF station was used as an Armament Practice Camp with the aircraft operating over Druridge Bay.
+RAF Acklington was an airfield close to the coast which opened during World War II.
+It was also used as the base for an Armament Practice Camp with the aircraft operating over Druridge Bay.
+After the war it became a training base.
+The RAF station closed in 1976.

+The airfield site is now the home of two prisons: HMP Acklington houses adults, while HMPYOI Castington houses young offenders.